neriacohen300/Eventure/README.md

 # 🔍 How to Download?

-download the source code to your pc and inside the folder open cmd and run this command: 'pip install -r requirements.txt'
+download the source code to your pc and inside the folder open cmd and run this command: `pip install -r requirements.txt`

 # Eventure - Slideshow Creator